Special offer! WELCOME50 $50 coupon off General Pest Plan (auto-applied on every online quote)

-How to Control Closet Moths
+How To Control Closet Moths

 If you’ve recently reached into your closet to pull out your favorite sweater only to discover it punctured with unsightly holes, could closet moths be the likely offender?
 Here’s all you need to know about how to identify these fabric-chomping insects, and what you can do about them.